What is the Putting Members' Interests first legislation (PMIF)?

 Although Michelle’s balance is now above $6,000 as at 30 April, her fund would not immediately provide her with insurance cover until she turns 25 and meets any other additional requirements in her Insurance guide.

-Sunsuper members with active insurance cover identified prior to 1 April 2020 as having a balance of less than $6,000 will generally have their insurance cover cancelled unless they:
+Sunsuper members with active insurance cover identified as having a balance of less than $6,000 will generally have their insurance cover cancelled from 1 April 2020 (effective at 31 March) unless they:

 - are a Defined Benefit member;